Published: Jan 06, 2010

 With clever instrumentation and reporting, you can put together benchmarks for your search that will help identify problems quickly.
 Then, spend quality time on a regular basis -- say every month.
 Get to know your log and you'll create a great experience for your users.

-On Wednesday, June 23, 2010, Lou Rosenfeld will do a deep dive with search logs when he delivers the next UIE Virtual Seminar, Site Search Analytics.
+Lou Rosenfeld will do a deep dive with search logs when he delivers the next UIE Virtual Seminar, Site Search Analytics.
 Lou will show you how to take advantage of your site's query data to improve your users' experience.

 This is a must-attend seminar if you're trying to get more from your site's query data.
 Learn more about Lou's Virtual Seminar.